MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/about-data.md

 ## Search data

-Market Insights uses data points from billions of searches which web users performed.
+Market Insights uses data points from billions of searches which web users perform across multiple devices.
 All data points are **aggregated**, **anonymized**, **normalized**, and converted into signals and insights so no deduction to actual users is possible.

 ## Browse data